The festival

 STRING QUARTET BIENNALE FOUNDATION BOARD

-Riemke thoe Schwartzenberg-Manger Cats (chairwoman)
+Riemke thoe Schwartzenberg-Manger Cats (chair)

 Michiel van Asbeck (treasurer)